danielreisman40/CLI-SCCM-Project/README.md

 ## Goals:

 To create a simple CLI tool in PowerShell to connect to SCCM to do:
-- To run CMPivot reports and convert to CSVs
+- To better automate and run CMPivot reports and convert to CSVs
-- See Device Collections
+- Automate the creation of Device Collections
-- Collect Device information in a more streamlined fasion
+- Collect Device information in a more streamlined fasion (JSON, CSV, etc.)

 ## Features